Glyder Fawr and Glyder Fach from Pen-y-Pass

 |Anquet OS Landranger 115||Digital Map||1:50k||BUY|

 Walk Route Description

-This route takes place over remote and sometimes pathless terrain.
+This Snowdonia walk takes place over remote and sometimes pathless terrain.
 Good map reading and navigational skills are essential on parts of this walk.
 This walk starts from the car park (Grid ref.
 SH647555) at Pen-y-Pass on the A4086 between Llanberis and Pen-y-Gwryd.
 The car park fills up early so arrival before 9 a.m. is essential.
 There is a Park and Ride service operating from Nant Peris if the car park is full.

 Go left out of the car park and cross the A4086 road.
 Go through the gate to the left of the Pen-y-Pass Youth Hostel and follow the short path through the hostel's garden to a kissing gate.
 Continue along the path which gradually climbs uphill towards Llyn Cwmffynnon.
 Once the ground levels off, continue in a north-westerly direction towards an old sheepfold.
 Continue on, keeping the sheepfold to your right (Grid ref.
 SH646560) and head towards a small waterfall (Grid ref.
 SH643563).
 Keep the waterfall to your left and climb steeply uphill towards the crags and loose rocks at grid ref SH640565.
 Looking backwards you should now have an excellent view of Snowdon, Grib Goch and the Clogwyn y Person Arrête.
 Continue upwards until the path reappears and follow the path towards the summit of Glyder Fawr (Grid ref.
 SH643579).